Giovx-ui/docker-face-detection/README.md

 ## Platform compatibility notes (brief)

 - Desktop (Linux, Windows, macOS): Linux is the primary tested platform.
 Windows and macOS may work via WSL2/X11 or similar, but camera passthrough and GUI forwarding can be fragile.
-I will not add extensive platform-specific helpers because this is outside the project scope and my main interest.
+I dont think i will add extensive platform-specific helpers because this is outside the project scope and my main interest.
 - Mobile (Android, iOS): Not supported.
 Mobile requires native builds, different capture APIs and MediaPipe mobile packaging; I don't plan to implement mobile support due to lack of time/experience and significant platform-specific work.
 - GPU/CUDA: Possible but not provided by default.
 Building and maintaining CUDA-enabled images needs matching drivers, toolkits, and wheels across many configurations; I won't provide prebuilt GPU images to avoid maintenance complexity.